the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--past-month` to past month dates in the month view to allow easy targetting.
+[TEC-3447]
+* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--next-month` to future month dates in the month view to allow easy targetting.
+[TEC-3819]

 = [5.16.1] 2022-06-09 =

 * Fix - Add rel="noindex" to links that point to empty Month and Day Views so as to not dilute SEO with empty results.
 [TEC-4354]